Decision Tree Review

 Let’s see this in each of our softwares!

 Another thing to tune would be which variables to include in the XGBoost model.
-By default, XGBoost use all the variables since they are aaggregated across all the trees used to build the model.
+By default, XGBoost use all the variables since they are aggregated across all the trees used to build the model.
 There are a couple of ways to perform variable selection for XGBoost:

 • Many permutations of including/excluding variables